ayowilfred95/microservice1/README.md

 ### Deployment YAMLs

-The deployment YAML files define the deployment settings for Microservice1's backend and frontend applications.
+The deployment YAML files define the deployment settings for Microservice1's backend applications.
 These files specify the number of replicas, container specifications, and resource limits.
-The backend typically listens on port 80, while the frontend listens on port 5000.
+The backend typically listens on port 80.

 ### Service YAMLs